cmmakerclub/generator-cmmc-kidbright-plugin/README.md

 ### Run the generator

-To install `cmmc-kidbright-plugin`  from npm, run:
+To install `generator-cmmc-kidbright-plugin`  from npm, run:

 ```
-$ npm install -g cmmc-kidbright-plugin
+$ npm install -g generator-cmmc-kidbright-plugin
 ```

 Finally, initiate the generator: